robertzk/misp/README.md

 ### Debugging

-You can debug a MISP program by printing the tokens it sees through the `--debug` flag
+You can debug a MISP program by printing the tokens it sees through the `--debug` flag, which runs the program using the `TokenDebugBinding`.

 ```
 bin/misp --debug <(echo 'print (misp [is more powerful] { than you think } )')